docling-project/docling-mcp/README.md

 - Support for local files and URLs as document sources
 - Memory management for handling large documents
 - Logging system for debugging and monitoring
-- ChromaDB upload and retrieval
+- Milvus upload and retrieval

 ## Getting started